 3.2 Temporal Sampling Design

-Secchi depths and depth profiles will be measured every time techs sample for water chemistry, surface microbes, phytoplankton, zooplankton and sediment chemistry.
+Depth profiles will be measured every time techs sample for water chemistry, surface microbes, phytoplankton, zooplankton and sediment chemistry, even under ice.
+Secchi data are collected only during only when ice is not present.

 3.3 Variables Reported